ucam-department-of-psychiatry/crate/docs/source/nlp/nlprp.rst

       - Optional
       - An array of strings, each representing a queue ID to be deleted.

+    * - ``client_job_ids``
+      - Array
+      - Optional
+      - An array of strings, each representing a client job ID for which all queue IDs should be deleted.

     * - ``delete_all``
       - Boolean value (``true`` or ``false``)
       - Optional (default ``false``)